 If you rent vehicles with any type of regularity, this is a support resource that could add up to some meaningful long term savings.

 Travel Insurance can actually take a wide variety of forms, and, like rental car insurance is something for which many consumers will actually pay directly out of pocket.
 Customers of financial institutions like Chase Bank and Citibank, however, can access credit card offers that include travel insurance for an array of items.

 WalletHub notes that trip insurance can include a wide range of coverage benefits including “trip accident, trip delay/cancellation, baggage loss/delay, emergency evacuation, emergency medical attention and more.”

 Again, while not technically fraud protection, this type of insurance offers cardholders an added layer of protection when making purchases.
 This, taken together with other methods of protection and prevention outlined here, can ultimately reduce your personal financial liability in the event of the unexpected.

-Of course, even with all of these protections, there are still countless risks to your privacy and identity.
+Of course, even with all of these protections, there are still countless risks to your privacy and identity, such as phishing and scams.
 This is especially true when you shop, bank, or invest online.
 Beyond the protections provided by your credit card company, make sure you go the extra length to protect yourself.
-To learn more, check out these Ten Email Phishing Scam Warning Signs.